-Being informed about what the new legislation requires, how the technology works and what it will mean for your employees - or at least know where you can go to get reliable, up-to-date answers - will help you ease any concerns drivers might have.
+Being informed about what the legislation requires, how the technology works and what it will mean for your employees, or knowing where you can go to get reliable, up-to-date answers, will help you ease concerns drivers might have.

-There are also specific provisions to prevent use of the technology to harass drivers, and legislated procedures for drivers who feel these guidelines have been overstepped by their employer.
-Making sure that ELDs can be muted while the driver is sleeping, is one example of preventing harassment.
+It’s also important to know that there are specific provisions to prevent the use of ELDs to harass drivers, and legislated procedures for drivers who feel these guidelines have been overstepped by their employer.
+For instance, there should be provisions to mute the ELD while the driver is asleep.

-During this transition phase it’s important to make sure everyone is kept well-informed about what’s changing and why.
-Employees are often sensitive to talk of change and rumors can run rampant through the company grapevine - early intervention is key.
+It’s important to make sure that everyone in your organization is kept well-informed about what’s changing and why.
+Employees are often sensitive to talk of change, and rumors can run rampant through the company grapevine.

-Take the time to explain exactly what an ELD is, and what it isn’t.
-Unfortunately there are a lot of misunderstandings about what ELDs are and what they will be monitoring.
-The ELD mandate actually places specific restrictions on what information can be tracked, and the requirement that drivers will be able to access their records.
+Take the time to explain exactly what an ELD is and what it isn’t.
+There can be a number of misunderstandings about what ELDs are and what they will be monitoring, and the mandate actually places specific restrictions on what information can be tracked.

 Some topics worth covering include:

-How the technology works: No need to go into great detail but some basics to demystify how hours are recorded, stored and transferred
+- How the technology works: Help demystify how hours are recorded, stored and transferred

-How the information is used: Including reporting of violations and length of storage (FMCSA requires ELD data to be stored for a minimum of six months)
+- How the information is used: Including reporting of violations and length of storage (The Federal Motor Carrier Safety Administration (FMCSA) requires ELD data to be stored for a minimum of six months)

-Keep the tone of your communication inclusive.
-ELDs are mandated by the FMCSA and require the whole business (managers, drivers and back office) to adapt to a new way of doing things, so it’s not just drivers who have to be trained and brought into the loop.
+Keep the tone of your communication inclusive and make them feel a part of the decision-making process.
+ELDs are mandated by the FMCSA and require the whole business (including managers, drivers and back office) to adapt to a new way of doing things, so it’s not just truck drivers who have to be trained and brought into the loop.

 Electronic logging offers welcome relief to a task that has historically been labor-intensive.
-ELDs also introduce a number of changes that directly benefit the driver including:
+Some of the ways that ELDs directly benefit the driver include:

-- Minimize interruptions from the back office doing "driver check" calls to verify delivery ETA or HOS availability.
+- Reducing interruptions from the back office with "driver check" calls to verify delivery ETA or HOS availability.

-- Maximize driving time by using every available minute, unlike paper logging that required rounding up to the nearest fifteen minutes.
+- Increasing driving time by recording every available minute, unlike paper logging that requires rounding off to the nearest fifteen minutes.

-- Minimized paperwork with an end to manual paper logbook entries.
+- Reducing paperwork and ending manual paper logbook entries.

-- Improved safety with increased accountability on both employers and drivers to respect legal limits and off-duty time.
+- Improving safety with increased accountability on both employers and drivers to respect legal limits and off-duty time.

-- Harassment protection with secure digital audit trail to prevent unwanted coercion or manipulation of paper logs.
+- Harassment protection with a secure digital audit trail to prevent manipulation of paper logs.

 - The opportunity to get recognition for their good driving with metric-based scorecards that can be used to reward a high standard of work.

-- Streamlined roadside checks - DOT officers can verify HOS with direct access to the ELD (via Bluetooth or USB).
+- Streamlined roadside checks in which DOT officers can verify HOS with direct access to the ELD via Bluetooth or USB.

 4. Follow through on managing the change